true-eye/true-eye/README.md

 ### Hi there 👋

 `
 My unique skill is that I’m creative-minded and that helps me to see things from a different perspective (true-eye).
-Rich knowledge of object-oriented design, data-structures, algorithms and familiar with cryptography & blockchain.
+Rich knowledge of data-structures, algorithms, decentralization and enthusiastic with blockchain & finance
 `

 Enjoy your life